Blocked Tear Duct

 Hyderabad, TG, IN

-Nandini Bothra practices in Hyderabad, India.
+Nandini Bothra practices practicing medicine in Hyderabad, India.
 Ms. Bothra is rated as an Elite expert by MediFind in the treatment of Blocked Tear Duct.
-Her top areas of expertise are Dacryoadenitis, Blocked Tear Duct, Epidermoid Cyst, Endoscopy, and Osteotomy.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Dacryoadenitis, Blocked Tear Duct, Epidermoid Cyst, Orbital Cellulitis, and Endoscopy.

 What are the latest Blocked Tear Duct Clinical Trials?